ekstremedia/raspberrypi-picamera-timelapse/README.md

 [timelapse.py](timelapse.py) will start the timelapse script that runs `capture_image.py` at the interval set in config.

     python timelapse.py
+Can be set in crontab to start at boot:

+    @reboot timelapse python /home/pi/raspberrypi-picamera-timelapse/timelapse.py

+Or as a screen process:

+    @reboot screen -dmS timelapse python /home/pi/raspberrypi-picamera-timelapse/timelapse.py

+Then you could later resume the screen to see its progress:

+    screen -r timelapse
 ## Create timelapse videos

 Requires [ffmpeg](https://ffmpeg.org/) installed.